-Posted at 11:11h in Creative Pattern Making, Introductory, Pattern Puzzles, Sewing Instructions, Sewing patterns, Stretch Patterns, Vintage Patterns 0 Comments
+Posted at 11:11h in Garment Construction, Pattern Puzzle Sewing Patterns, Pattern Puzzles, Sewing patterns, Stretch Patterns, Vintage Patterns 4 Comments

 The Retro Wrap was one of my earliest Pattern Puzzle patterns and easily one of the all-time favourites.
 I’ve made the original pattern and all the adjustments necessary to prepare it for conversion into a PDF Sewing Pattern.
 And I do admit that working out the grading plan for this style was a huge challenge.
 When the grade document is returned I’ll let you know if it was successful.

 While we’re waiting for this pattern to be completed I’ll load the sewing instructions here for everyone’s use.
 As soon as the PDF pattern is available these instructions will be included in detail in the PDF sewing pattern download.